SimplyGed/signalr/README.md

 The application shows a progress bar and message being updated by 10% every .5 second.
 The progress is sent to the specific client and NOT broadcast to all.

-The WebApi required Visual Studio 2017
+The WebApi requires Visual Studio 2017